Manage users and groups with SAML in Dynatrace SaaS

 - See Frequently asked questions below for answers to common questions.

-You can use SAML authorization to manage permissions in Dynatrace.
-To do so, you need to map groups from your IdP to groups in Dynatrace.
+To use SAML authorization to manage permissions in Dynatrace, you need to specify the security group claim attribute in the attribute mapping configuration that contains the groups/roles of a user from your IdP, and then map groups from your IdP to groups in Dynatrace.

 In Dynatrace, all user group permissions are joined together.
 There are four group types: